Addressing type Ia supernova color variability with a linear spectral template: Model Training

 \subsection{Dimensionality reduction of supernovae SEDs with Factor Analysis}

-Another method that was implemented for type Ia supernova feature extraction by \citet{saunders2018snemo} and \citet{sugar2020} is Factor Analysis (FA).
-FA relies on an important underlying assumption that there are latent (i.e. unobserved) variables which can explain our original data, often with a reduced set of components.
+Another method that was implemented for SNIa feature extraction by \citet{saunders2018snemo} and \citet{sugar2020} is Factor Analysis (FA).
+FA relies on an important underlying assumption that there are latent (i.e. unobserved) variables that can explain our original data, often with a reduced set of components.

 As we discussed previously, the PCs are constructed as linear combinations of the original variables, without any mention of their physical interpretations nor with an explicit model.
 Nonetheless, for Factor Analysis, the observed quantities, \textbf{x}, are the ones assumed to be linear combinations of the latent variables, \textbf{f}, except for an error term, \textbf{e}, (i.e. $\textbf{x}=\boldsymbol{\Lambda}\textbf{f}+\textbf{e}$), with the $\boldsymbol{\Lambda}$ matrix carrying the coefficients.
-This generative model also requires a number of assumptions over the distributions and correlations of the data, the latent variables, also known as common factors, and the error terms, also known as the specific factors.
+This generative model also requires some assumptions over the distributions and correlations of the data, the latent variables, also known as common factors, and the error terms, also known as specific factors.
 These three quantities are assumed to have null expected values and the common and specific factors are assumed to be uncorrelated, with themselves and with each other.

-Without loss of generality the common and specific factors are considered to be described by gaussian distributions, $\textbf{f}\sim \mathcal{N}(0,\textbf{I})$ and $\textbf{e}\sim \mathcal{N}(0,\boldsymbol{\Psi})$, respectively.
+Without loss of generality the common and specific factors are considered to be described by Gaussian distributions, $\textbf{f}\sim \mathcal{N}(0,\textbf{I})$ and $\textbf{e}\sim \mathcal{N}(0,\boldsymbol{\Psi})$, respectively.
 Then the conditional distribution of the observed variables is given by

 Here $\boldsymbol{\mu}$ is an offset and $\boldsymbol{\Psi}$ is a diagonal matrix with different entries, characterizing a heteroscedastic noise.
 This decomposition consists of an iterative method using maximum likelihood estimation with an SVD approach and it was also implemented using the Python package Scikit-learn, \citet{scikit-learn}.
 This iterative method solves for the common factors $\textbf{f}$ for a fixed $\boldsymbol{\Psi}$, then with common factors solution a new noise variance is evaluated and this process is repeated until a convergence criterion is met.